oddek/vestsiden/README.md

 <!-- LICENSE -->
 ## License

+To be decided
-Distributed under the MIT License.
+> Distributed under the MIT License.
 See `LICENSE` for more information.